 Negotiations & Advocacy

-Suppose you already have a deal underway but are stuck on price, deal structure, terms, earn-outs, attitudes, working capital, inventory, next steps, finance, or even at the purchase agreement stage.
-In that case, you might need a negotiator or an advocate.
+Suppose you already have a deal underway but are stuck on price, deal structure, terms, earn-outs, working capital, inventory, next steps, finance, or even at the purchase agreement stage.
+In that case, you might need a Business Negotiator or an Advocate.
 Someone who has seen creative ways to past objections and gets stuck deals moving again.

 Often when two parties can’t seem to come to terms on a business transaction and all hope seems lost, they could benefit from the impartial support of a Mediator or a dedicated Advocate, as one side feels overwhelmed or under-represented.